 For the Buyer Don’ts

-Take photos or video without asking.
+Take photos or videos without asking.
 Before you take out that phone camera to snap photos of the space, keep in mind that this home you’re viewing is, in fact, someone’s home.
-So, err on the side of caution and ask the homeowner or the agent if it’s OK to take photos/video.
+So, err on the side of caution; ask the homeowner or the agent, if it’s OK to take photos/video.
 It’s also helpful to share your reasoning for footage with them—it will help put them at ease.
-Most likely, you’ll be given permission.
+Most likely, your given permission.
 But it’s always the best bet to ask first.
 You don’t want to be on anyone’s wrong side when it comes to a possible home purchase.